-Think of residential roofing systems like a hat for your house, only a really important hat without which everything would fall apart quicker than you can say “I should never have gone with the discount shingles!”
+Think of residential roofing systems like a hat for your house, only a critical hat without which everything would fall apart quicker than you can say, “I should never have gone with the discount shingles!”

 It’s not your job to be a roofing expert, of course.
-That’s why professionals like our team at Hopewell Roofing & Restoration exist, to give you the peace of mind only professionals can supply.
-Still, we always want to help you make the best choices in your life and for your home, and that means staying informed.
-Here’s a quick insider’s guide to help you do just that:
+That’s why professionals like our Hopewell Roofing & Restoration team exist: to give you the peace of mind only professionals can supply.
+Still, we always want to help you make the best choices in your life and for your home, which means staying informed.
+Here’s a quick insider’s guide to assist you do just that:

 Roofing Materials

-First and foremost, it’s critical you pay attention to roofing materials.
-Good materials pave the way for structural integrity and a roof life of 20 to 50 years.
-The wrong materials, on the other hand, may simply mean more problems in just a few years.
+First and foremost, you’ll need to pay attention to roofing materials.
+Suitable materials pave the way for structural integrity and a roof life of 20 to 50 years.
+The wrong materials, on the other hand, may mean more problems in just a few years.
 When you’re looking for materials, here’s what to keep in mind:

-- Type: A huge range of materials exist for each part of the roof, from the joists to the decking, insulation to weatherproofing
+- Type: A vast range of materials exist for each part of the roof, from the joists to the decking, insulation to weatherproofing

 - Manufacture location: Some parts of the world are better at making solid materials than others, so feel free to ask us